 Parents and Families

 As a parent, you are no doubt interested in your son or daughter getting the best education they can.
 Certainly the education they receive in the classroom is the primary reason for coming to Stetson University.
-But here are some ways that Greek life can benefit your student.
+But here are some ways that Greek life can benefit your student as well.

 Advantages of Membership in a Greek Organization